SkylineCommunications/dataminer-docs/user-guide/Getting_started/Installing_a_DMA/Using_a_pre_installed_DataMiner_Virtual_Hard_Disk.md

 > [!IMPORTANT]
 >
-> - If you intend to restore a backup coming from another machine because of e.g. a hardware migration or during disaster recovery, skip the configuration below and follow the steps outlined in [Restoring a backup onto the virtual hard disk](#restoring-a-backup-onto-the-virtual-hard-disk).
+> - If you intend to restore a backup coming from another machine because of e.g. a hardware migration or during disaster recovery, skip the configuration below and follow the steps under [Restoring a backup onto the virtual hard disk](#restoring-a-backup-onto-the-virtual-hard-disk).
 > - DataMiner requires a static IP to be configured.
 Make sure to do this before continuing with the below steps.
 If you have to change the IP afterwards, you can do so by following the steps described in [Changing the IP of a DMA](xref:Changing_the_IP_of_a_DMA).

 > [!NOTE]